jqueryscript/awesome-chatgpt-plugins/README.md

  **Receipt Assistant**       | Manage receipts with Sparrow.
 You can read, store and review your receipts.
  **Recipe Finder**           | Explore meals for all diets: vegan, keto, gluten-free.
 Dive into curated foods and ingredients.
 Elevate your cooking.
  **Recombinant AI™**         | Input a Github repo URL.
 Get a holistic,deep, relational understanding of the codebase.
+ **Recommend OP**            | Add 'RECOP' to your prompt to get relevant OpenPlugin-supported plugins recommended with sandboxes.
  **Recruiter.
 Interview**    | I’ll help recruiters, employers, and business owners prepare for job interviews to enhance the hiring process.
  **Redesign Resume/CV**      | I’ll redesign your resume or CV, optimize for ATS and tailor it to your targeted job role.
  **Reflect Notes**           | Creates a Reflect note.